bliakher/cshargs/README.md

 - Flag option is used for options without parameters
 - For option name, use the first constructor argument `name`
 - For alias, use the named argument `alias`
+- For option that can be used only with some other option use the named argument `useWith` which takes the option property name.
 - For help description, use the named argument `help`
 ```c#
     [FlagOption("silent", alias: "s", help: "No output will be produced to stdout.")]